 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 The POWs received two meals a day which consisted of each man receiving a third of a cup of rice and eight teaspoons of tea.

 Major John C. Morley died on Thursday, January 18, 1945, in the hold of the Brazil Maru.
-One story is that he died of starvation, while the other is he was wounded during one of the attacks and died from his wounds.
+One story is that he died of starvation, while the other is that he was wounded during one of the attacks and died from his wounds.
+It is not known which story is true.
 After he died, his body was thrown into the sea.